GiaxUp/discord-clone/README.md

 - UI created using TailwindCSS and ShadcnUI
 - Full responsivity and mobile UI
 - Light / Dark mode
-- Websocket fallback: Polling with alerts
+- Websocket fallback polling with alerts
 - ORM using Prisma
-- MySQL database to store data
+- postgreSQL database to store data
 - Authentication with Clerk

 ## Screenshots